Nibre/BlamScript-Research/h2v/Bugs/ScriptIterationTiming.md

 ### Corrected
  * **The Great Journey**
-   * The timings of 1) Tartarus shield recharge 2) Johnson's Beam Rifle rate of fire 3) Rate of Brute reinforcements (that all change with difficulty) during the final Boss fight.
+   * The timings of 1) Tartarus shield recharge 2) Johnson's Beam Rifle rate of fire 3) Rate of Brute reinforcements (all of which change with difficulty) during the final Boss fight.